ruian8696/land-cover-classification-ai4eo/README.md

 ```

 These values indicate that the classification result is moderate rather than highly accurate.
 The result should therefore be interpreted as a demonstration of a complete AI4EO workflow rather than a highly precise operational land cover product.

+The confusion matrix suggests that vegetation is the most successfully represented class, but there is confusion between vegetation, urban / built-up surfaces, and bare / open land.
+This is expected in a dense urban environment because trees, grass, roads, buildings, and dry surfaces often occur close together within the same Sentinel-2 pixels.

+The feature importance plot indicates that the Random Forest model used information from several Sentinel-2 bands and spectral indices.
+Shortwave infrared bands such as B11 and B12 are useful because they help separate dry, built-up, and bare surfaces from vegetation and water.

 ---